There are 0 errors in the section, highlighted below.

 Restrict Air facilities based on selections below.
 Additional facilities may be in these databases, but those not linked to ICIS-Air aren't included.

-Missouri's Clean Water Act data problem is related to discharge monitoring reports that are reported on time by regulated facilities but are not transferring properly into the program data system (ICIS-NPDES), causing those facilities to appear to have not reported.
+Missouri's CWA data problem is related to Discharge Monitoring Reports (DMRs) that are reported on time by regulated facilities but are not transferring properly into the program data system (ICIS-NPDES), causing those facilities to appear to have not reported.

 Drinking water data displayed on ECHO are not real-time data.
 Violation and enforcement data are reported quarterly to the data system of record no later than the quarter following the quarter in which the events occur.
 Water systems, states and EPA use this additional quarter to verify that the data they are reporting are accurate and complete.
 Some states have more recent data available on their websites.
 Questions about current drinking water quality in your community can be answered by your local public water system.